 The 10 Best Guitar Amps

-This wiki has been updated 33 times since it was first published in September of 2015.
+This wiki has been updated 38 times since it was first published in September of 2015.
 Although none of these selections can be turned up to 11, we are pretty confident that one of the excellent guitar amps on our list will deliver the perfect volume level and quality of tone for whatever venue or style you need to play.
 We've included both combo and head models, and ranked them here by their tonal expressiveness and flexibility, durability, control options, and ease of use.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes